vibudh2209/D2/README.md

 # Deep Docking – Accelerate Virtual Screening by 50X

 Deep docking (D<sup>2</sup>) is a deep learning-based tool developed to accelerate docking-based virtual screening.
 In this repository you can find all what you need to screen extra-large chemical libraries such as ZINC15 database (containing >1.3 billion molecules) using your favourite docking program.
 For further information please refer to our [paper](https://www.google.com/).
-The dataset used for building the models reported in the paper can be found at this [link](https://drive.google.com/file/d/1w86NqUk7brjDIGCxD65tFLNeQ5IgLeHZ/view?usp=sharing)
+The dataset used for building the models reported in the paper can be found at this [link](https://drive.google.com/file/d/1w86NqUk7brjDIGCxD65tFLNeQ5IgLeHZ/view?usp=sharing).

 About this repository
 -------------

 The *pd_python* folder contains all the scripts that you need to run D<sup>2</sup>.
 Clone the repo before you start the run.
-The *slurm* folder contains some examples of scripts to automate D<sup>2</sup> on clusters using slurm queueing system (you might have to change few things, a GUI is also available, pd_window_1.py, pd_window_2.py and pd_window_3.py but might have to be tuned based on your system, you need to run just pd_window_1.py and change the file paths where ever necessary).
+The *slurm* folder contains some examples of scripts to automate D<sup>2</sup> on clusters using slurm queueing system (you might have to change few things, a GUI is also available through *the pd_window_*py* scripts but might have to be tuned based on your system, you will need to run just *pd_window_1.py* and change the file paths where ever necessary).
 The *temp* folder contains templates and examples of files that need to be created for running D<sup>2</sup>.

 Prerequisites
 -------------